kuangticus/algorithms/README.md

 g++ change.cpp /* after running the program the output file will be "change.txt" */

-g++ changeTime.cpp /* after running the program the output file will be "changeTime.txt" */
+g++ changeTime.cpp /* after running the program the output file will be "changeTime.txt" */ changeTime.txt will either hold data for T(n) or T(A) refer to CPP file notes on switch between modes.

 g++ nAchangeTime.cpp /* after running the program the output file will be "changeTime.txt" */